 The Hidatsa say that long ago they were three distinct groups.
-Each originated from a different place and had its own dialect.
+Each originated in a different place and had its own dialect.

 The Hidatsa-proper (meaning "People of the Willows") also lived within the earth and came to the surface near Devils Lake in North Dakota.
 Hidatsa warriors met corn growers along the Missouri River and decided to move there.
 When they arrived, the Mandan asked them to move north up the river but not so far as to become enemies.